Fridabug/github-test/Readme.md

-To see the history of the repository one can use the command git log.
+To see the history of the repository one can use the commands:
++ git log
++ git log --oneline